 Parties and candidates

 - Democrats are the party of the left.
-Called “liberal” in the United States, they are more accurately described as “social democratic” in a European context.
-The party has few social conservatives, but is home to neoliberals as well as socialists.
+Called “liberal” in the United States, they would be considered social democrats in Europe.
+The party has few social conservatives, but is home to some neoliberals and socialists.

 - Joe Biden was Barack Obama’s vice president from 2009 to 2017.
 Before that, he represented Delaware in the United States Senate for 36 years, chairing its Foreign Relations Committee twice between 2001 and 2009.
 He grew up in a working-class family, has strong support from black and union voters, and is considered a moderate.

-- Republicans have moved so far to the right in recent years that they now have more in common with the European far right than mainstream Christian democratic and conservative parties.
-Largely socially conservative, the party’s nationalist wing has been on the ascendency at the expense of its pro-business wing.
+- Republicans have moved so far to the right that they now have more in common with the European far right than mainstream Christian democratic and conservative parties.
+Both are socially conservative, but the party’s nationalist wing has eclipsed the pro-business center-right.